ariya/kabarvirus/README.md

 and then open `localhost:8080`.

 **NOTE**: The information on COVID-19 spread is extracted from [the official ArcGIS dashboard of BNPB](https://inacovid19.maps.arcgis.com/) (National Disaster Mitigation Agency).
+For more details, refer to [github.com/ariya/dekontaminasi](https://github.com/ariya/dekontaminasi).